lewisl9029/toc/README.md

 Data model versioning and migrations should be implemented and tested as a first priority (currently looking for a library to handle this for HTML5 LocalStorage), and mock filled with a library like [Faker](https://github.com/marak/Faker.js/), even during development.

-TBD - Writing my work term report on this.
-Current candidates for CI platforms are:
+TBD - Writing my work term report on CI platforms.
+Current candidates are:
 - [wercker](http://wercker.com/)
 - [drone.io](https://drone.io/)
 - [Magnum CI](https://magnum-ci.com/)